AaaaronNg/OSL_Technical_Test/src/README.md

 User should know about their ID card number and accountID.
 There is no limit to deposit.
 ID card number that user enter is considered as a clientId.
+Each account own a transaction book which jots down their its transaction.

 ## Remark
 1. There are some default accounts. <br/>